In the technology world, there’s a saying: no one knows you’re a dog on the Internet.

 - Instagram provides verification options for public figures and brands.
 You can request to be verified from your accounts Settings and privacy section.

 - TikTok offers verification of private accounts as well as for businesses.
 You cannot apply for your personal account verification.
-TikTok will reach out to you if they think you are a good candidate.
-Businesses can be verified through business verification documentation.
+TikTok will contact you if they think you are a good candidate.
+Companies can be verified through business verification documentation.
 These documents vary from country to country.
 Business verification is not yet supported in the United States.

-- A LinkedIn profile can be verified through providing an ID (personal profiles) or work email (for “select” companies).
+- A LinkedIn profile can be verified by providing an ID (personal profiles) or work email (for “select” companies).

 Online identity is one of the areas where Internet security lags behind what’s needed.
 Anyone who manages a major site like eBay can attest to this situation's ongoing headaches.

 Even if you’re not a major site like this though, being proactive and building an authoritative, trustworthy page where people can verify your online channels makes good sense.
 Hari Ravichandran stated that being proactive means preventing identity theft or making it much easier to handle its consequences.